-Additionally, in connection with the Tax Relief Extension Act of 1999 (the "RMA"), which became effective January 1, 2001, the Company is permitted to participate in activities which it was precluded from previously in order to maintain its qualification as a Real Estate Investment Trust ("REIT"), so long as these activities are conducted in entities which elect to be treated as taxable subsidiaries under the Internal Revenue Code, as amended (the "Code"), subject to certain limitations.
+Additionally, in connection with the Tax Relief Extension Act of 1999 (the "RMA"), which became effective January I, 2001, the Company is permitted to participate in activities which it was precluded from previously in order to maintain its qualification as a Real Estate Investment Trust ("REIT"), so long as these activities are conducted in entities which elect to be treated as taxable subsidiaries under the Internal Revenue Code, as amended (the "Code"), subject to certain limitations.
 As such, the Company, through its wholly-owned taxable REIT subsidiaries ("TRS"), has been engaged in various retail real estate related opportunities including (i) ground-up development of neighborhood and community shopping centers and the subsequent sale thereof upon completion, (ii) retail real estate management and disposition services which primarily focuses on leasing and disposition strategies of retail real estate controlled by both healthy and distressed and/or bankrupt retailers and (iii) acting as an agent or principal in connection with tax deferred exchange transactions.

 The Company seeks to reduce its operating and leasing risks through diversification achieved by the geographic distribution of its properties, avoiding dependence on any single property and a large tenant base.
 At December 31, 2011, the Company's single largest neighborhood and community shopping center accounted for only 1.6% of the Company's annualized base rental revenues and only 1.2% of the Company's total shopping center gross leasable area ("GLA"), including the proportionate share of base rental revenues from properties in which the Company has less than a 100% economic interest.
-At December 31, 2011, the Company's five largest tenants were The Home Depot, TJX Companies, Wal-Mart, Sears Holdings and Kohl's, which represented 3.0%, 2.9%, 2.5%, 2.1% and 1.7%, respectively, of the Company's annualized base rental revenues, including the proportionate share of base rental revenues from properties in which the Company has less than a 100% economic interest.
+At December 31, 2011, the Company's five largest tenants were The Home Depot, TJX Companies, Wal-Mart, Sears Holdings and Kohl's, which represented 3.0%, 2.9%, 2.5%, 2.1% and 1.7%, respectively, of the Company has less than a 100% economic interest.